AdobeDocs/commerce-admin.en/help/getting-started/enhanced-experiences.md

 - Multiple Stores, Sites, and Views - Control the look and feel of [multiple sites](websites-stores-views.md), introduce new markets and languages, and track analytics from a single Admin.

-- Multiple Devices - The powerful Commerce features make it easy to [create storefronts](https://docs.magento.com/user-guide/design/themes.html) optimized for iPhone, Android™, and Mobile Opera browsers to help you engage consumers with mobile commerce now, and into the future.
+- Multiple Devices - The powerful [!DNL Commerce] features make it easy to [create storefronts](https://docs.magento.com/user-guide/design/themes.html) optimized for iPhone, Android™, and Mobile Opera browsers to help you engage consumers with mobile commerce now, and into the future.

 - Shopping Tools - Your store includes a set of [shopping tools](https://docs.magento.com/user-guide/ marketing/shopping-tools.html) that create opportunities for your customers to interact with your store, connect on social media, and share with friends.